 – Kenyetta Jerry-Dupre, Teller, Lafayette at St. Jules Branch

 Ryan’s Deli is a full-service gas station with a deli inside that serves po’boys, fried chicken, and burgers.
 We hadn’t tried Ryan’s Deli before, so I set a date and headed out to check out the place.

 When I pulled up, I noticed that it was extremely busy with several cars coming and going and people walking in and out of the building.
-It was not at all what I was used to when picking up lunch for my team.

 This was not your typical muffaletta.
 There was a huge assortment of meat on this sandwich, and they even had roast beef in addition to the traditional Italian meats and cheeses!

 The olive salad was delicious with olive oil and an extra layer of evenly coated mayonnaise on the freshly baked bread.
 The bread was nice and toasty and not too crunchy or too soft.
 There was plenty for the Hammond branch team members to each get a generous slice.
 Each one commented on how fresh and delicious the muffaletta was.